-- District-level licencing will not be mandated and there won’t be a new tariff on the loss of biodiversity
+- District-level licencing will not be mandated and there won’t be a new tariff on the net loss of biodiversity

-- Every development will be subject to application of the mitigation hierarchy, but minor development projects will face a simplified overall process
+- Every development will be subject to the application of the mitigation hierarchy, but minor development projects will face a simplified overall process

 - Exemptions will be made for brownfield sites under certain criteria, but none that are broad or beyond existing development and household exemptions.
 Irreplaceable habitat sites and marine developments will also be exempt, but there has not yet been a decision on statutory protected sites.

-- Local planning authorities will receive funding following the transition, assist with delivering net gain and control planning policies on locally designated sites
+- Local authorities will receive funding following the transition, assist with delivering net gain and control planning policies on locally designated sites

 - Net gain will be set at 10%, with a transition of implementing biodiversity net gain over the outlined two-year transition period and the effects of biodiversity net gain designed to last a minimum of at least 30 years